SiadA2/Production-Grade-EKS-App/README.md

 - **Image tagging:** Clear, readable tags allow us to easily and reliably rollback to known, stable versions
 - **Dockerignore:** Anything in this file is ignored when running the ```COPY``` command in our dockerfile, ensuring no large, unecessary files are copied into our container, reducing image size.
 - **Non-root user:** Containers by default run as root users, so to prevent malicious access, we lock it away entirely by creating and running the container as a non-root user.
+- **Trivy scans:** Scan images for any CVEs before they're pushed to the next stage of the pipeline

 ## Terraform